Joep Leerssen: Nationalism studies

 National Thought in Europe a survey of the culture-historical growth of nationalism in Europe.

 In the field of nationalism studies, Leerssen takes up an intermediary position between the approaches of ethnosymbolism and modernism, stressing "the long memory and the short history" of nationalism.
 While emphasizing the agency of culture in the rise and spread of nationalism, he considers this culture to consist of a set of literary myths and stereotypes which only in modern times, under the influence of Romantic historicism, came to be mistaken for long-standing ethnic continuities.

 Additionally, national identities always take shape by opposing the nation to a (historically changeable) variety of stereotyped foreigners; Leerssen defines nationalism as the "political instrumentalization" of such self/other-stereotypes.
-Since nationalism always involves an oppositional dynamics between different societies, and can therefore never be adequately comprehended on a single-country basis, Leerssen pleads for a rigorously transnational, comparative approach and has applied this in his large-scale Encyclopedia of Romantic Nationalism in Europe (2nd ed.
-2022).
+Since nationalism always involves an oppositional dynamics between different societies, and can therefore never be adequately comprehended on a single-country basis, Leerssen pleads for a rigorously transnational, comparative approach.
+He has applied this in his large-scale Encyclopedia of Romantic Nationalism in Europe (2nd ed.
+2022) and in his study Charismatic Nations, which charts the cultural history of nationalism from 1800 to the present (2026).